HollyBakez/Student-Schedule-Checkin/README.md

 Allows users to then pull up a list of students enrolled in specific classes

 ie) Math 101 will display student 1, student 2, student 3 that are currently enrolled in that course

+UPDATE:
+HW_2 version uses classes, and allows a file to be read in to output the students versus manual input